dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Expectation deserves to override reality"

++ “Hope is a waking dream.” ― Aristotle

++ “In a time of destruction, create something.” ― Maxine Hong Kingston

++ “There is nothing like a dream to create the future.” ― Victor Hugo, Les Misérables

++ “Everything that is done in this world is done by hope.” ― Martin Luther

 + "Not all those who wander are lost." - Tolkien

 + The smartness is initially about off trends, then about tradeoffs.